-For keyword ideas you can use a free tool like Ubersuggest.
+For keyword ideas, you can use a free tool like Ubersuggest.
 Type in a broad keyword (like “Disney”) and filter out the specific phrases that support your topic the best.
-Don’t focus too heavily on the keyword volume or competition because many of the statics are incorrect.
+Don’t focus too heavily on the keyword volume or competition because many of the statistics are incorrect.
 Instead, just use the tool to give you ideas to research manually.

-I like to target one main keyword phrase and anywhere from three to ten supporting keyword phrases in one blog post (sometimes more phrases depending on the subject and length of the article).
+I like to target one main keyword phrase and anywhere from three to 10 supporting keyword phrases in one blog post (sometimes more phrases depending on the subject and length of the article).

 Sometimes I use the Chrome add-on Keywordseverywhere.com to see the actual search volumes as I Google my keywords.
 It’s a paid (but cheap) tool and makes it easy to find multiple versions of long tail keywords while you’re actively researching your topic.

 Keyword research is important because you want to make sure you are writing answers for queries that people are actually searching for.
 If you write about an obscure term, then you may rank on Google’s 1st page; but it doesn’t mean much if no one is searching for that term.